WineChord/cfloader/README.md

 # cfloader
-Load problem from the given link from [codeforces](https://codeforces.com/problemset) and set up the initial code.
+Load problem by the given link from [codeforces](https://codeforces.com/problemset) and set up the initial code.

 ## Usage: